blox/blox/docs/daemon_design.md

 StartDeploymentResponse StartDeployment(StartDeploymentRequest)

 StartDeploymentRequest {
-    EnvironmentName: string
+    EnvironmentId: string
-    EnvironmentVersion: uuid
+    EnvironmentRevision: uuid
 }
 ```

 ![Starting a deployment](images/StartingDeploymentSeq.png)

 ### Updating a deployment

 The deployment configuration can be updated with **UpdateEnvironment**.
-All fields except TaskDefinition are optional and if not provided will remain the same.
+The update environment call will create a new environment revision in the provided environment.
 This will not kick off a new deployment until the user makes a **StartDeployment** call.
 If there is a pending deployment, that deployment will be canceled.
 If there are in-progress deployments, the new deployment will stay in pending state until the in-progress deployment is completed.

 If the cluster or instances are modified, tasks are started on the new instances matching the constraints and tasks on instances that don't match anymore are terminated.

 ```
 UpdateEnvironmentResponse UpdateEnvironment(UpdateEnvironmentRequest)

 UpdateEnvironmentRequest {
-    Name: string
+    EnvironmentId: EnvironmentId
     TaskDefinition: string
     InstanceGroup: InstanceGroup
     Role: string
     DeploymentConfiguration: DeploymentConfiguration
 }

-StartDeploymentResponse StartDeployment(StartDeploymentRequest)

-StartDeploymentRequest {
-    EnvironmentName: string
-    EnvironmentVersion: uuid
-}

-InstanceGroup {
-    Cluster: string
-    Attributes: list of string (optional)
-}
 ```

 ![Updating a deployment](images/UpdatingDeploymentSeq.png)

 ### Rolling back a deployment
 Rolling back a deployment will start a new deployment with the previous deployment configuration.
-Users can also pass in an environmentversion to rollback to.
+Users can also pass in an environmentrevision to rollback to.
 Rollback will use minHealthyPercent from the deployment configuration to perform the deployment.

 ```
 RollbackDeploymentResponse RollbackDeployment(RollbackDeploymentRequest)

 RollbackDeploymentRequest {
-    EnvironmentName: string
+    EnvironmentId: EnvironmentId
-    EnvironmentVersion: uuid
+    EnvironmentRevision: uuid
 }
 ```